sharebears/pulsar/ROADMAP.md

 - [x] Permissioned Serialization
 - [ ] Docker/Vagrant environment
 - [ ] More inventive and free serialization - Define objects for serialization and have them use custom kwarg arguments which are passed down to all nested models?
-      Mixins!
-The sauce of life!
+General function to process kwarg arguments and compare to defined serializations?
+Remove default ignores and adds in nested serialization and define those manually in each serialization.

 ## Users